Arborator/arborator-backend/README.md

 ### Run the app for local development

-In .flaskenv, set the `FLASK_ENV` to dev
+In .flaskenv, set the `FLASK_ENV` to dev and `FLASK_APP` to wsgi.py
 ```
 FLASK_ENV=dev
+FLASK_APP=wsgi.py
 ```

-Then, you can run the app
+Then, you can run the app with flask and a secured certificate protocole.
 ```
-python wsgi.py
+flask run --cert=adhoc
 ```
+We need to specify `cert` because we use Google and Github credentials login and it required an https connection.

 ## Running tests